-- Making those who produce, sell or use highly hazardous materials, as well as those who benefit from their use, share in the added liability and costs associated with transporting them; 2.)
-Asking rail shippers to do their part to protect safety by fully and accurately disclosing and labelling hazmat shipments.
+- Making those who produce, sell, or use hazardous materials, as well as those who benefit from their (transportation by rail) use, share in the added liability and costs associated with transporting such materials, including the incorporation of needed safety enhancements; and

-Regulatory Oversight of Hazmat Transportation
+Regulatory Oversight of Hazardous Materials Transportation

 - Prevention: Stopping accidents before they occur.

-- Emergency response: Providing training and other resources to local first responders.
+- Emergency Response: Providing training and other resources to local first responders.

 Railroad Tank Cars

-Proper Shipper Labeling of Hazmat
+Proper Shipper Labeling of Hazardous Materials

 Federal law requires rail customers to properly disclose and label hazardous materials shipments in order to ensure that appropriate railcars are used and to assist emergency responders in case of an accident.
 Freight railroads support asking rail shippers to do their part to protect the safety of rail operations by fully and accurately disclosing and labeling hazardous materials shipments.